Emonueje/alx-higher_level_programming/README.md

 README
 # Getting Started with higher level programming
 ---
-For the past three months, or four considering that I hade to defer.
+For the past three months, or four considering that I had to defer a month progress.
 I have been learning software engineering concepts using the C programming language as the main language of instruction.
 After conquering the `gates of shell` I begin my `python hello world` project today.